 The coefficient of viscosity is used to calculate the viscosity.
 It is constant for a liquid and is determined by the type of the liquid.
 When a liquid flows through a tube at varied pressures, Poiseuille's method is formally employed to estimate the coefficient of viscosity.

 Fluid's coefficient of viscosity decreases as temperature rises, whereas gases' coefficient of viscosity rises in the opposite direction.
-While the coefficient of viscosity of gases increases as the temperature rises.
+The coefficient of viscosity of gases increases as the temperature rises.
 The fluid's temperature rises, loosening the connections between molecules.
 These bonds are directly related to viscosity, resulting in a drop in the coefficient.

 The coefficient of viscosity is the ratio of the shearing force to the fluid's velocity gradient.